 The Chow Pei is the hybrid combination of the Chow Chow and the Shar-Pei.
 It is a very interesting breed, and there is not another dog that looks quite like it.

-Due to the rarity of the Shar Pei, it is sometimes uncommon to find the hybrid itself, and you may have to go through a specialty breeder to find one.
+Due to the rarity of the Shar-Pei, it is sometimes uncommon to find the hybrid itself, and you may have to go through a speciality breeder to find one.

 However, if you do manage to get your hands on one of these dogs, you will most certainly be pleased.

-These dogs are renowned for their loyalty and can have a bit of an aggressive and temperamental behavior due to their wild origins.
+These dogs are renowned for their loyalty and can have a bit of an aggressive and temperamental behaviour due to their wild origins.
 However, with the proper training, this can be controlled.

-Once trained, you will find these dogs to have a wonderfully friendly demeanor.
+Once trained, you will find these dogs to have a wonderfully friendly demeanour.